nikita-volkov/ez-couch/README.md

 #EZCouch.
-A high level static library for working with CouchDB from Haskell
+A high level static library for working with CouchDB

 For people with a Haskell background a schemaless database interfaced with dynamic JavaScript, which CouchDB is, may seem like a perfect opportunity to shoot themselves in the foot.
 This library approaches the issue by providing a completely static API over ADTs for it.